JaideepSingh2/Projects/README.md

 # Projects
-These are my college projects
+These are my college project